 - 1. PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and

 - 2. Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and

-- 3. Member has end-stage liver disease and is not on the transplant list; and
+- 3. Member/Enrollee has end-stage liver disease and is not on the transplant list; and

 - 4. PT > 5 seconds or INR > 1.5; and

 - 5. Albumin < 2.5 gm/l; and

 - 6. And at least one of the following:

 - a.
 Recurrent bleeding esophageal varices despite therapy, or

 - b.
 Refractory ascites, or

 - c.
 Episode of spontaneous bacterial peritonitis, or

 - d.
 Hepatorenal syndrome, or

 - e.
 Hepatic encephalopathy.

-- H. Acute or Chronic Renal Failure meets ALL of the following:
+H. Acute or Chronic Renal Failure - meets ALL of the following:

-- 1. PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and

-- 2. Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and

-- 3. Member is in renal failure, not receiving dialysis and one of the following:

-- a.
-Serum Creatinine > 8 mg/dl (> 6 diabetes), or

-- b.
-GFR < 10 (or < 15 with diabetes), or
+- 1. PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
+Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
+Member/Enrollee is in renal failure, not receiving dialysis and one of the following: - a.
+Serum Creatinine > 8 mg/dl (> 6 diabetes), or - b.
+Creatinine clearance < 15 ml/min.

-- c.
-GFR <15 with CHF (or < 20 with diabetes and CHF).

-- I. Stroke meets ALL of the following:
+I. Stroke - meets ALL of the following:

-- 1. PPS or KPS < 40%; and

-- 2. Inadequate oral intake with one of the following:

-- a.
-Weight loss of > 10% body weight in up to 6 months, or > 7.5% in up to three months, or

-- b.
-Serum albumin < 2.5, or

-- c.
-Recurrent aspiration, or
+- 1. PPS or KPS < 40%; and - 2.
+Inadequate oral intake with one of the following: - a.
+Weight loss of > 10% body weight in up to 6 months, or > 7.5% in up to three months, or - b.
+Serum albumin < 2.5, or - c.
+Recurrent aspiration, or - d.

-- d.
 Dysphagia and declining tube feeding and hydration.

-- J. Coma member is comatose with at least three of the following on day 3 of coma:
+J. Coma - member/enrollee is comatose with at least three of the following on day 3 of coma:

 - 1. Abnormal brain stem response,

 - 2. Absent verbal response,

 - 3. Absent withdrawal to painful stimuli,

 - 4. Creatinine > 1.5.

-- K. Non-Disease Specific Decline in Clinical Status (the presence of significant comorbidities should be considered when using these criteria), ALL of the following:

-- 1. Irreversible decline, based on both baseline and follow-up determinations; and

-- 2. Clinical deterioration based on:

-- a.
-Progressive dependence for ADLs, or

-- b.
-Decreasing KPS or PPS from < 70%, or

-- c.
-Increasing frequency of ER visits or hospitalizations, or

-- d.
-Worsening of :

-- i. clinical status such as recurrent infections, inanition with progressive weight loss, dysphagia, or decreasing albumin, or - ii. signs such as hypotension, ascites, edema, pleural or pericardial disease, or decreased consciousness, or - iii. symptoms such as intractable dyspnea, cough, nausea, diarrhea, or pain, or - iv. laboratory results arterial blood gases, tumor markers, electrolytes, creatinine, or liver function tests; or - e.
+- K. Non-Disease Specific Decline in Clinical Status (the presence of significant comorbidities should be considered when using these criteria), ALL of the following: - 1.
+Irreversible decline, based on both baseline and follow-up determinations; and - 2.
+Clinical deterioration based on: - a.
+Progressive dependence for ADLs, or - b.
+Decreasing KPS or PPS from < 70%, or - c.
+Increasing frequency of ER visits or hospitalizations, or - d.
+Worsening of: - i. clinical status such as recurrent infections, inanition with progressive weight loss, dysphagia, or decreasing albumin, or - ii. signs such as hypotension, ascites, edema, pleural or pericardial disease, or decreased consciousness, or - iii. symptoms such as intractable dyspnea, cough, nausea, diarrhea, or pain, or - iv. laboratory results arterial blood gases, tumor markers, electrolytes, creatinine, or liver function tests; or - e.
 Progressive or stage 3-4 decubiti.

-III.
-Intensity Of Service
+III.Intensity Of Service

 Authorization is required prior to the initiation of hospice services, for each benefit period, and for each change in the level of intensity of service.
 Changes in level of care must be reviewed to determine medical necessity.
 The level of care and the dates of service requested must be specified.
-Only one level of care may be authorized for each day of hospice care provided to an eligible member.
+Only one level of care may be authorized for each day of hospice care provided to an eligible member/enrollee.
 The appropriate HCPCS or revenue (rev) code must be billed according to applicable contract provisions.